Date of Award

 Bachelor of Arts

 new, dutch, church, Netherlands, god, century

 Hollander, Abigail, "Voices Trapped within the Portrait: Annetje Kool Pieter Vanderlyn and the Expectations Regarding Gender in Public and Private Spheres in a Burgeoning Nation" (2016).
-Honors Theses and Student Projects.
+Honors Theses.
 235.